getting off benzodiazepines

 Are Benzodiazepines Addictive?

 Yes.
-Although benzos are a prescription medication, they can be addictive and abused.
-And some benzos are more addictive than others due to higher levels of euphoric mood effects.
+Although they are prescription medications, they can be addictive and abused.
+Some are more addictive than others due to higher levels of euphoric mood effects.
 Diazepam, alprazolam, and lorazepam are the benzodiazepines with the highest euphoric effects.
-Although all benzos are abusable, these three benzos have the highest addiction potential (Abuse Liability) and are the most commonly abused prescription benzos.
+Although all benzos are abusable, these three have the highest addiction potential (Abuse Liability) and are the most commonly abused prescription drug.
 [4]

 Pictures of the most abused Benzos: Xanax, librium, diazepam, and Ativan.